 Make arrangements for presentation of the J. Lynn Watson Award plaque to the selected recipient;

-File a year-end report with the Administrative Assistant in the MSU Main Office in accordance with the records retention requirements set out in Operating Policy – Awards & Distinctions.
+File a year-end report with the Administrative Services Coordinator in accordance with the records retention requirements set out in Operating Policy – Awards & Distinctions.

-The total membership of the committee minus one (1) shall constitute quorum.
+The total membership of the Selection Committee minus one (1) shall constitute quorum.